jhomra21/cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/README.md

 This setup decouples UI components like `src/routes/auth.tsx` and `src/components/nav-user.tsx` from the underlying API logic, allowing them to simply use these dedicated hooks and the `['session']` query to manage and display authentication state.

+### Custom Authentication Hashing for Cloudflare Workers

+A critical consideration when deploying to Cloudflare Workers, especially on the free plan, is CPU time limitations.
+The default password hashing and verification functions provided by `better-auth` are computationally intensive by design to maximize security.
+However, this can lead to exceeding the CPU time limits on the free tier, resulting in `503` errors during sign-up or sign-in.

+To mitigate this, this template provides custom `hashPassword` and `verifyPassword` functions within `auth.ts`.
+These functions use `scrypt` from `node:crypto` with parameters tuned to provide compatibility and security while remaining within the CPU constraints of the Cloudflare Workers free plan.
+This ensures that email and password authentication remains reliable without causing server timeouts.

 ### OAuth Callback Handling in Development

 > [!NOTE]